johanneshagspiel/green-thumb/README.md

 - Run the entire [startup script](https://github.com/johanneshagspiel/the-green-thumb/blob/main/src/Server/TestServer/sql-script/startup_script.sql) in MYSQL.
 - Import the [server](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/Server/TestServer) as a Maven project and resolve all dependencies.
 - Run the maven lifecycle command "package" with the "Skip Tests" mode toggled on.
 This should create a new folder called "target" with, among other things, a file called "spring-crm-rest.war".
-- Deploy the new "spring-crm-rest.war" file in the Tomcat server i.e. by moving it into the Tomcat Webapp folder.
+- Exploded deploy the new "spring-crm-rest.war" file in the Tomcat server i.e. by moving it into the Tomcat Webapp folder.
 Make sure that the Tomcat server runs on port "8082".

 Now, the client can be started.